0xroman1/Linux.Sulla/README.md

 ![poc image](https://i.imgur.com/cm5D1ot.png)

 ### About
-**This is not a good or practical piece of VX, just a proof of concept to learn infection methods and basic anti virtual-machine techniques.**
+**This is not a good or practical virus, just a proof of concept to learn infection methods and basic anti virtual-machine techniques.**

 Infection occurs by coverting the target PT_NOTE section to PT_LOAD.
 I did not develop this technique and just wrote this to learn.